Continuing Education Activity

-Patients with epilepsy should be monitored with regular electroencephalogram due to deterioration in seizure control when receiving baclofen.
+Patients with epilepsy should be monitored with a regular electroencephalogram due to deterioration in seizure control when receiving baclofen.

-Overdose primarily arises from drug screening before pump implantation or human error during refilling and programming of the pump.
+Overdose primarily arises from drug screening before pump implantation or human error during refilling and programming the pump.
 Baclofen overdose may cause altered mental status, somnolence, seizure, hypothermia, respiratory depression, and coma.
 In the presence of overdose symptoms, the medical staff should empty the pump reservoir, and the patient should receive symptomatic management.

 Enhancing Healthcare Team Outcomes